JEreth/archiCap/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-### Using archiCap as an architectural decision support
+### Using ArchiCap as an architectural decision support

 To get going you should first be aware that there are thee use cases that might be relevant for you: